farshadnick/kuber-in-action/TASKS/Readme.md

 15. **Set up a monitoring script**
    - Runs every 10 minutes to check Redis functionality and push the results to Prometheus.
+16. **Bring up a Loadbalancer**
+   - Your 2048 Service must be able with single ip
 ## Unrelated Scenarios
 ------------------------

 1. The application must only be deployed on `node3`, and no other applications should be scheduled on this node.
 2. Create an admin kubeconfig for the user `packops`.
+3. Run Kubescape in order to Run Security Audit Check
+4. Enable Kubernetes Audit Log
+5. monitor pod crash with kwatch
+6.